Which Niche is Best for Affiliate Beginners? (Don’t Do This)

 Use this saying when choosing a niche.
 What niche are you most unsure of?
 Cross that 1 off.

 Another way to narrow down your list is which 1 seems like the most fun.
-That may be the better choice, so you continue working at it and not quit.
+That may be the better choice, so you continue working at it and don’t quit.

 If you are still left with 2, then it might be a good idea to just flip a coin.
 Have the coin make the burden of the decision.